csnizik/newsnizikdotcom/data/blog/a-coder-among-copywriters-the-challenges-of-being-the-inhouse-drupal-dev-in-a-marketing-department.md

 canonicalUrl:
 ---

-# Going it Alone: The Challenges of Being an In-House Drupal Developer in a Marketing Department

 Picture this: You're the only Drupal developer in the entire department.
 That means you'll be managing everything related to the website on your own.
 Sounds fun, right?
 But it also means:

 1. **No one else to rely on**: You're the go-to person for all things Drupal, and there's no backup.
 If something goes wrong, you'll have to find a solution on your own.
 Good luck with that!